srk-ullagallu/notes/running/rk8s.md

 The challenges with container mainly is networking and storage

+- Master nodes manages the other nodes in the cluster

+- For example one container is running one node and another container running on another nodes if both are using same sharing disk is a costly[operational cost,engineering cost and end of the day ready for the challenges]  shared technology is never succed in the never so far

+docker good at container eco system not at orchestration level

+- If 2 containers are running on different nodes the discovery is quite challenging latency is also higher

 In contaienrs one containers running on one node another on anther nodes sharing storage b/w containers is very costly When it comes to the k8s k8s has it own wrapper around containers the storage mounting is ease[one|container|is|writing|another|reading]
 Shared storage is not succeede in the market